remindmodel/remind/tutorials/10_DebuggingREMIND.md

 Debugging REMIND
 ================
-Collaborative effort, coordinated by Oliver Richters, 31 March, 2022
+Collaborative effort, coordinated by Oliver Richters, March–May, 2022

 When running and changing REMIND, a multitude of errors may occur.
-In such a collaborative effort, they need not have been created by you and the REMIND team will help you solve them.
-So an important part of debugging is to find out whether something you changed created the error, or whether you were unfortunate enough to find errors you are not responsible for.
+In such a collaborative effort, they need not have been created by you.
+So an important part of debugging is to find out whether something you changed created the error, or whether there is a general problem.
+The `develop` branch is permanently developed and may temporarily contain bugs, so use a release instead.

 First, find out the state of your run by executing this in the run directory:
 ```bash